erikh/emu/README.md

 ## Stability

-Since emu is a really new project I'll keep this brief: do not depend on this software.

-I don't really know what I'm trying to do with this software yet.
+I not 100% certain what I'm trying to do with this software yet.
 Until then, perhaps you'll find it interesting or entertaining to play with.

+emu has bugs.
+They don't get fixed quickly unless you fix them.
+I just have limited time and emu largely stays out of my way as it stands.

 ## Installation